Snapshot: the solicitor profession in 2025

 Solicitors on high streets across the country provide support at every milestone in a person’s life.
 This includes getting on the housing ladder and resolving employment or welfare disputes, to getting married, divorced and planning your inheritance.

-Solicitors are also often the last source of support for some of the most vulnerable people in society by providing pro bono work or enhancing access to justice by undertaking publicly-funded legal work – often at low rates of pay.
+They are often the last source of support by providing pro bono work or enhancing access to justice by undertaking publicly-funded legal work – often at low rates of pay.

-Quote: Cordella Bart-Stewart OBE, solicitor specialising in family and immigration law and Law Society Council member for the Black Solicitors’ Network
+Cordella Bart-Stewart OBE, Council member for the Black Solicitors’ Network

 Force for progress